Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe

 Existing training data#

-Instead of collecting all of the data by hand, SEPAL provides numerous ways to include already existing training data into your analysis.
+Instead of collecting all data by hand, SEPAL provides numerous ways to include already existing training data into your analysis.
 The data can be from multiple formats and will be included in the model to improve the quality of the final map.

 The imported files can use an extended version of the legend provided in the previous step, but to avoid unexpected behaviour, at least one of the classes of your legend and the provided training data need to match.